-The Sceptre E205W-16003R is one of the cheapest monitors available at the time of this writing!
-So, let’s see what exactly do you get with it, and what you’re missing out.
+The Sceptre E205W-16003R is one of the most economical monitors available at the time of this writing!
+So, let’s see what exactly do you get with it, and what you’re missing out on.

 The monitor has a 20″ screen (19.5″ viewable) with a resolution of 1600×900 pixels.

 While this resolution is rather low by today’s standards, it looks great on the Sceptre E205W-16003R monitor due to its small screen size.
 You get a pixel density of 94.14 PPI (pixels per inch).

 So, in terms of detail clarity and screen space, you’re getting a similar experience as 1920×1080 on 24″ sized monitors.

 The 1600×900 resolution is also less demanding to drive than 1920×1080, so even if you’ve got an old graphics card, you’ll be able to get a decent frame rate in many games.

 Now, the Sceptre E205W-16003R is based on a TN (Twisted Nematic) panel.
 This panel technology suffers from poor viewing angles (170° horizontally and 160° vertically).